Quincy-Fer/Harmony-Therapy-Website/README.md

 Harmony Website For Therapy Clinic

-Created my second personal website about a therapy clinic!
+Created this website for a therapy clinic!
 The site is fully responsive for mobile tablet and desktop.
 To view the site :
 - Clone the site
 - In the terminal type: npm run build